 Get Professional Termite Protection Today

 Termites are ancient insects who have been munching on wood since nearly the beginning of time!
 Termites have roamed the Earth long enough to have seen the mass extinction of dinosaurs and the making of society as we know it today.
-Although we see them as pests, destroyers, and robbers of our homes and hard-earned money, termites actually play a massive role in maintaining the health of our soil and forests.
-As decomposers, termites break down tough plant fibers, recycling dead and decaying trees into new soil.
+Although we see them as pests, destroyers, and robbers of our homes and hard-earned money, termites play a massive role in maintaining the health of our soil and forests.
+Termites break down tough plant fibers as decomposers, recycling dead and decaying trees into the new soil.
 It’s no wonder why these pests have been around for so long!

 While termites have a role in society, they certainly don’t have a place in your home.
 One of the best ways to prevent termite damage in your home is to get year-round termite protection from a professional pest control company that can repel termites from your home through a barrier.
-BOG Pest Control has been protecting homes from termite damage for over three decades, and offers the best termite treatment and protection methods for homes in Maryland Northern Virginia.
+For over three decades, BOG Pest Control has protected homes from termite damage and offers the best termite treatment and protection methods for homes in Maryland and Northern Virginia.